When you want to take leave

 If you’re in your first year of working for your employer

-If you haven't reached your first anniversary yet, you still have to take time off in a closedown.
+If you have not reached your first anniversary yet, you still have to take time off in a closedown.

-If you don't have any leave, your employer must pay you 8% of the gross pay you've earned since you started working for them.
+If you do not have any leave, your employer must pay you 8% of the gross pay you’ve earned since you started working for them.